neherlab/pangraph/docs/dev/releasing.md

 where `$RELEASE_VERSION` is a valid [semantic version](https://semver.org/), without a `v` prefix (i.e. `1.2.3` is correct, `v1.2.3` is not).

+The CI workflow will build the container image and will push it to Docker Hub.
+The image will be tagged with:

+ - `latest` (and will overwrite existing `latest` tag there)
+ - `$RELEASE_VERSION`

+so that this image can be reffered to as:

+ - `neherlab/pangraph:latest` (and will overwrite existing `latest` tag there)
+ - `neherlab/pangraph:$RELEASE_VERSION`

+Both tags should point to the same image, i.e. their sha hashes should be exactly the same.

 ### Monitoring and debugging CI build